-Search for "Raul Midón" on YouTube and you'll find a clip of him appearing on The Late Show With David Letterman in 2006.
-Performing “State of Mind,” the title track from his major-label debut, Midón unveils what would become his signature combination of silky tenor voice and percussive guitar style.
-His guitar playing is a syncopated, flamenco- and jazz-infused wonder in which bass, harmony and melodic lines fly from the fretboard in a way that seems to belie the fact that all the music is being produced by just two hands.
-If that weren’t enough, Midón busts out his improvisational mouth-horn technique, in which he creates a bebop “trumpet” solo entirely with his lips, earning himself a spontaneous burst of mid-song applause from the audience in the process.
-It’s the sort of performance that led the Huffington Post to describe how “he plays with such freedom and joy that his hands smile."
-Billboard called him, simply and aptly, "a virtuoso."
-Subsequently, Midón's live 2016 rendition of John Coltrane's jazz classic "Giant Steps" – which sees him fly through all 12 keys – has earned more than 1.2 million views via Facebook.
+For a glimpse of how magnetic Midón can be live, seek out on YouTube the clip of his appearance on The Late Show With David Letterman in 2006.
+Performing “State Of Mind,” the title track from his major-label debut, Midón unveils what would become his signature combination of silky voice and percussive guitar.
+His playing is a syncopated wonder in which bass, harmony and melodic lines fly from the fretboard in a way that belies the fact that all the music is being produced by just two hands.
+If that weren’t enough, Midón busts out his improvisational mouth-horn technique, in which he creates a bebop “trumpet” solo with his lips, earning himself a burst of mid-song applause from the audience.
+It’s the sort of performance that led the Huffington Post to describe how “he plays with such freedom and joy that his hands smile.”